ed-barberis/devops-2.0/ORACLE_VM_BUILD_INSTRUCTIONS.md

     '`provisioners/scripts/common/install_appdynamics_java_agent.sh`' and define
     these variables in '`builders/packer/oracle/dev-ol74-x86_64.json`'.

+    If you don't have an AppDynamics account, you can remove the line containing '`../../../provisioners/scripts/common/install_appdynamics_java_agent.sh`'
+    from '`builders/packer/oracle/dev-ol74-x86_64.json`' to disable provisioning
+    of the Java Agent.

 5. Build the Oracle Linux 7.4 'ops' box (headless):

     This build is based on the 'base-headless-ol74' image.